open-resources/problem_bank_scripts/tests/test_question_templates/question_expected_outputs/instructor/q18_integer-input/q18_integer-input.md

 Everything here will get inserted directly into an pl-answer-panel element at the end of the `question.html`.
 Please remove this section if it is not application for this question.

-### pl-answer-panel

-Everything here will get inserted directly into an pl-answer-panel element at the end of the `question.html`.

 ## Rubric

 This should be hidden from students until after the deadline.